kubesphere-retired/ks-website/content/install/en/multi-node.md

 **Attention：** <br/>

 > - The installer will prompt you if you have configured the storage or not.
-If not, please enter "no", then return to the directory and continue to configure the storage, for details please refer to [Storage Configuration Instructions](#storage-configuration-instructions).
+If not, please enter "no", then return to the directory and continue to configure the storage, for details please refer to <a href="https://docs.kubesphere.io/express/zh-CN/KubeSphere-Installer-Guide/#附录1：存储配置说明" target="_blank">Storage Configuration Instructions</a>.

 > -  Password-less SSH communication is necessary to be established with other nodes in the cluster.
 The user will be prompted to configure the password-less communication when executing the `install.sh`.
 Please enter "no" if not configured, then the installer will automatically configure password-less SSH communication as shown below: